Breinich/runexec_runner/README.md

 # Runexec Runner

-This is a needed tool and a small environment for the modified and distributed version of the [Benchexec](https://github.com/sosy-lab/benchexec) software.
+This is a needed tool and a small environment for the extended and distributed version of the [Benchexec](https://github.com/sosy-lab/benchexec) software.

 This tool is responsible for the execution on the target hardware of the different runs, with which the user would like to benchmark a software using the [modified Benchexec](https://github.com/Breinich/benchexec).